Mohamed-khedrr/Bankist/README.md

 # Overview
-Bankist is a simulation application for a small bank, allowing users to manage their accounts, transfer money and request loans.
+Bankist App is a simulation for a small bank, allowing users to manage their accounts, transfer money and request loans.
 It provides a user-friendly interface and features a range of functionalities to simulate real-world banking operations.

 </br>